John W. Salevurakis

+John W. Salevurakis is currently working in the grant writing and fundraising spheres for The Road Home which provides services to individuals and families experiencing homelessness in Utah.
+He also worked for nearly two years in the non-profit sector as a research analyst for The Utah Foundation, a think tank in Salt lake City, Utah.
+The Utah Foundation formulates non-partisan policy research with an eye toward enlightening and empowering the electorate with respect to a diverse set of issues.
+These might include spheres such as urban planning, open space preservation and expansion, housing affordability, food security, and the economic impact or sectoral stability associated with various industries.

-John W. Salevurakis is a tenured associate professor of economics at the American University in Cairo and the author of several academic articles, monographs, book chapters, and popular press articles focusing upon the political economy of food security, environmental conservation, and economic development.
+Dr. Salevurakis also served for nearly two decades as a tenured associate professor of economics at the American University in Cairo authoring several academic articles, monographs, book chapters, and popular press articles focusing upon the political economy of food security, environmental conservation, and economic development.

 Biography and education

 John Salevurakis was born in Tacoma, Washington, in 1971.
-He was raised and educated in Salt Lake City, Utah, and currently resides in Cairo, Egypt.
-Salevurakis studied economics at Westminster College in Salt Lake City, Utah earning a B.A. in economics in 1993 and an M.B.A. in 1996.
-He was awarded his Ph.D. in 2003 from the University of Utah, where he had studied labor economics, political economy, and the history of economic thought.
-As a student in the heterodox economics department at the University of Utah, Salevurakis became primarily interested in labor market failures and the poverty issues that might follow those failures.
-Having studied these topics from a variety of perspectives, Salevurakis still embraces a variety of ideologies when researching today.
+He was raised and educated in Salt Lake City, Utah, and currently resides in both Cairo, Egypt and Salt Lake City, Utah.
+Salevurakis studied economics at Westminster College in Salt Lake City, earning a B.A. in economics in 1993 (cum laude) and an M.B.A. in 1996.
+He was awarded his Ph.D. in 2003 from the University of Utah, where he had studied labor economics, political economy, and the history of economic thought under Drs.
+Garth Mangum, E.K.
+Hunt, and Allen Sievers.
+As a student in the heterodox economics department at the University of Utah, Salevurakis became interested in a variety of ideologies used to explain labor market failures and the poverty issues that might follow those failures.
+This methodological polytheism has been a common thread in his past research and still helps to inform Salevurakis' work in more abstract economic realms as well as his more concrete policy prescriptions.